 "Got saved in the first by that line drive double-play and that was awesome," Kennedy said. "[The wild pitch] was a slider down and away.
 I wasn't going to throw a cookie in there and it got away."
 More >

 Rupp stays hot: Phillies catcher Cameron Rupp provided plenty of insurance when he hit a three-run home run to left field in a five-run eighth inning.
 Rupp is hitting .333 (20-for-60) with three doubles, six homers and 17 RBIs and a 1.080 OPS in 17 games from July 26 through Friday.

 "I guess it's when Aaron pitches, apparently," Rupp said.
 "I am just getting good pitches to hit, being aggressive when the ball is in the zone and good things are happening."

 "When they gave the ball in the eighth, I thought they were joking at first.
 Rod [Nichols] told me I was in the game, I'm like, 'OK, sure.'
 He's like, 'No, you're in the game.'
 I was like, 'Oh, boy.'" -- Phillies right-hander Jerome Williams, who just moved from the rotation to the bullpen.
 He pitched the final two innings to earn the second save of his career.

 SOUND SMART WITH YOUR FRIENDS

 Todd Zolecki is a reporter for MLB.com.
-Read his Phillies blog The Zo Zone.
-Follow him on Twitter.
+Read his Phillies blog The Zo Zone, follow him on Twitter and listen to his podcast.
 Michael Radano is a contributor to MLB.com.
 This story was not subject to the approval of Major League Baseball or its clubs.